jared-richard-clarke/student/notes/parser-combinators/monadic-gofer/monadic-parsers.md

 be deprecated as well.

 **Side Note:** In true Gofer code, type synonyms must be supplied all their arguments.
-The `Monad` instance declaration for `result` is therefore invalid.
+The `Monad` instance declaration for `Parser` is therefore invalid.

 > "In the first versions of Haskell, the comprehension syntax was available
 >  for all monads.
 Later the comprehension syntax was restricted to lists."